getlynx/LynxElectrumBuilder/README.md

 It would be best if you only executed this script on a freshly installed instance of Debian 11.
 Furthermore, we recommend a public VPS vendor (i.e., Linode, Digital Ocean, etc.) so that others can access the public Electrum.

+Running this script is a five-step process:
+1. Adjust your DNS for the hostname.
+Doing so will allow Certbot to generate your SSL certificate quickly.
-Running this script is a two-step process.
-First, run it as the root user once, wait for it to complete, and reboot the VPS.
-Then, log in as the lynx user (the root account gets locked for security reasons).
-Then, use the command 'sudo su' to access the root account.
-Then, rerun the script.
+2. Run it as the root user once, wait for it to complete, and reboot the VPS.
+3. Log in as the lynx user (the root account gets locked for security reasons).
+4. Use the command 'sudo su' to access the root account.
+5. Rerun the script.

 $ wget -O - https://raw.githubusercontent.com/getlynx/LynxElectrumBuilder/main/build.sh | bash -s electrum.mydomain.com